gibbok/frontend-boilerplate/README.md

 ### Creating components

-React Components, their tests and StoryBook stories can be located anywhere in the `src` folder, please use . `.tsx` for React with JSX and `.stories.tsx` for stories.
+React Components, their tests, and StoryBook stories can be located anywhere in the `src` folder, please use `.tsx` for React with JSX and `.stories.tsx` for stories.

-By the default your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standards.
+Styled Components are pre-installed by default.
+Also, your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standard.

 ### Linting